R/qtl2 QTL analysis for high-dimensional data and complex crosses

 - linear regression benchmarks

-The qtl2geno, qtl2scan, and qtl2plot packages are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+The qtl2geno, qtl2scan, qtl2plot, and qtl2convert packages are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.

 These programs are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.